ToolJet/ToolJet/README.md

 Check out our [roadmap](https://github.com/ToolJet/ToolJet/projects/2) to stay updated on recently released features and to learn about what's coming next.

 ## Branching model
 We use the git-flow branching model.
-The base branch is `develop`.
+The base branch is `developed`.
 If you are looking for a stable version, please use the main branch or tags labeled as v1.x.x.

 ## Contributing
 Kindly read our [Contributing Guide](CONTRIBUTING.md) to familiarize yourself with ToolJet's development process, how to suggest bug fixes and improvements, and the steps for building and testing your changes. <br>